GeorgeHarland/RandomTower/README.md

 A small hobby.
 Making a tower survival game with TypeScript, Preact, and Phaser.JS.

+Open to contributions and opinions!
+I'll add more issues over time.

 ## Description

 Enemies spawn in increasing numbers.
 Slower enemies that can take more hits spawn after a while.